ttytm/webview/README.md

 Examples that can be found in the [`examples/`](https://github.com/ttytm/webview/tree/master/examples) directory of the repository.

-- [v-js-interop-simple](https://github.com/ttytm/webview/tree/main/examples/v-js-interop-simple) - simple example with a similar complexity as the readme example above.
+1. [v-js-interop-simple](https://github.com/ttytm/webview/tree/main/examples/v-js-interop-simple) - simple example with a similar complexity as the readme example above.
-- [v-js-interop-app](https://github.com/ttytm/webview/tree/main/examples/v-js-interop-app) - example with the basic code architecture of an application.
+2. [v-js-interop-app](https://github.com/ttytm/webview/tree/main/examples/v-js-interop-app) - shows the basic code architecture of an application.
-- [project-structure](https://github.com/ttytm/webview/tree/main/examples/project-structure) - `v-js-interop-app` example organized into a directory structure that can be used as a starting point for more complex projects.
+3. [project-structure](https://github.com/ttytm/webview/tree/main/examples/project-structure) - organizes `2. v-js-interop-app` into a directory structure that can be used as orientation for more complex projects.
-- [astro-project](https://github.com/ttytm/webview/tree/main/examples/astro-project) - example using a modern web framework for the UI.
+4. [astro-project](https://github.com/ttytm/webview/tree/main/examples/astro-project) - uses a modern web framework for the UI.

-External
+External Examples

-- [LVbag](https://github.com/ttytm/LVbag/blob/main/examples/gui_project) - a minimal example of how to use a UI that is embedded into the executable.
+1. [LVbag](https://github.com/ttytm/LVbag/blob/main/examples/gui_project) - minimal example that automates embedding of the UI into the executable.
-- [emoji-mart-desktop](https://github.com/ttytm/emoji-mart-desktop) - application that combines above concepts.
+2. [emoji-mart-desktop](https://github.com/ttytm/emoji-mart-desktop) - application that combines above concepts.
 It uses SvelteKit for the UI and embeds it inside a single executable.

 ## Documentation